Hypokalemia: Oral potassium supplementation

 Mild hypokalemia (>3.0 mEq/L) may be treated by eating potassium-containing foods or by taking potassium chloride supplements in a tablet or syrup form (by mouth supplements).
-Foods rich in potassium include dried fruits (particularly dried figs), nuts, bran cereals and wheat germ, lima beans, molasses, leafy green vegetables, broccoli, winter squash, beets, carrots, cauliflower, potatoes, avocados, tomatoes, coconut water, citrus fruits (particularly oranges), cantaloupe, kiwis, mangoes, bananas, and red meats.
+Foods rich in potassium include dried fruits (particularly apricots, prunes and figs), nuts, bran cereals and wheat germ, lima beans, molasses, leafy green vegetables, broccoli, winter squash, beets, carrots, cauliflower, potatoes, avocados, tomatoes, coconut water, citrus fruits (particularly oranges), cantaloupe, kiwis, mangoes, bananas, and red meats.

 Eating potassium-rich foods may not be sufficient for correcting low potassium; potassium supplements may be recommended.
 Potassium contained in foods is almost entirely coupled with phosphate and is thus ineffective in correcting hypokalemia associated with hypochloremia that may occur due to vomiting, diuretic therapy, or nasogastric drainage.
 Additionally, replacing potassium solely through diet may be costly and result in weight gain due to potentially large amounts of food needed.
 An effort should also be made to limit dietary sodium intake due to an inverse relationship with serum potassium.
 Increasing magnesium intake may also be beneficial for similar physiological reasons.

 Potassium chloride supplements by mouth have the advantage of containing precise quantities of potassium, but the disadvantages of a taste which may be unpleasant, and the potential for side-effects including nausea and abdominal discomfort.
 Potassium bicarbonate is preferred when correcting hypokalemia associated with metabolic acidosis.